francesco-tusa/dnsPlus/README.md

 ### The Topology Visualiser

 The simulator includes a powerful visualisation tool to help understand the system's behaviour.

-  * **Role**: The `TopologyVisualiser` uses the `GraphStream` library to create a graphical representation of the broker network.
-  * **Functionality**: It visualises the network structure and traces the flow of messages (subscriptions and publications) by highlighting their paths.
-  * **Usage**: The visualiser is intended for **functional tests**, where its step-by-step view is invaluable for debugging and verification.
+The `TopologyVisualiser` uses the `GraphStream` library to create a graphical representation of the broker network.
+It visualises the network structure and traces the flow of messages (subscriptions and publications) by highlighting their paths.
+The visualiser is intended for **functional tests**, where its step-by-step view is invaluable for debugging and verification.
 It is enabled by using the `VisualisedSimulationRunner`.

 ### Extending the Simulator